haet/wp-html-mail/readme.txt

 = How to disable the template for some emails? =

-Find anything all emails hav in common.
+Find anything all emails have in common.
 It may be the sender, a word in the subject or something in the email body.
 Then add this function to your (child-)themes functions.php and customize it.
 Return TRUE if the template should be used and FALSE if not.

 `